 10 Days In Hawaii Itinerary

-With only ten days to spend in Hawaii and six main islands to choose from – each unique in its own way – planning your Hawaiian vacation can be quite a challenging task.
-In this post, I’ll share with you a sample itinerary for spending 10 days in Hawaii that is based on my experience of island hopping across the chain over the course of four months.
-This itinerary will mainly focus on the very best islands in Hawaii which strike a healthy balance between beach and breathtaking natural beauty.
+With only ten days to spend in Hawaii and six main islands to choose from, planning your Hawaiian vacation can be a challenging task.
+In this guide, we’ll explore an itinerary for spending up to 10 days in Hawaii.
+This itinerary mainly focuses on the very best islands in Hawaii which strike a healthy balance between beach and breathtaking natural beauty.
 Let’s get started!

 Visiting Hawaii?
-Sample itineraries, guides to the best spots, and the must-see highlights in five islands are all waiting for you in the Hawaii Travel Guide collection.
+Sample itineraries, guides to the best spots, and the must-see highlights in five islands await you in the Hawaii Travel Guide collection.
 Aloha!

 if you are the type of traveler who likes to take it slow and if you really want to strike a good balance between sightseeing and relaxation, consider splitting your entire 10 days in Hawaii between Kauai and the Big Island (5 days in each).